VivieneGarcia/Sort-or-Suffocate/README.md

 - GUI (Pygame or Renpy) :)
 - Add music / sound effects

+## + SOS V1 versus SOS V2 (Present)

+**Collection of items:**
+- V1: Uses one dictionary. items = { "paper": B, "plastic": N,...} Pain-staking to type and add new items
+- V2: Uses two lists.  bio = [paper, teabags,..] and non-bio = [plastic, toothbrush..]

+**Level Difficulty:**
+- V1: 3 levels (Dependent Variable: time) Harder = less time.
+Doesn't really makes sense for the game.
+- V2: 3 levels (Dependent Variable: number_of_items) Harder = more number of items

+**Gameplay:**
+- V1: The game presents only 1 item and you have to determine if it biodegradable or non-bio
+- v2: The game presents 3 or more items, determine the item that doesn't have the same type as the others

+**Level progression:**
+- V1: None
+- V2: increases the number of items

+**User Input of the answer:**
+- V1: Only 2 choices.
+"B" for Biodegradable, "N" for Non-Biodegradable.
+Prone for SPAMMING
+- V2: Type the odd item.
+Wrong spelling is wrong.
+SPAM PROOF

+**Storing Score:**
+- V1: Has a working database using the module pandas.
+Extra files (.txt)
+- V2: Temporarily stored in a dictionary.
+No extra files.
+Although Version 1 is more advantageous, we opt for simplicity with Version 2.

+**Data Structure:**
+- V1: Lacks a class structure.
+Display and functions are not separated.
+- V2: Includes a class structure where most print displays are separated from the main functions.
+Better readability and organization

 ## + Contributors
   Section: CS 1203
 - [Viviene Marie C. Garcia (21-51308)](https://github.com/VivieneGarcia)